Aphaphorn Nakhonsawan

-Aphaphorn Nakhonsawan, is a Thai luk thung and pop dance singer.
+Aphaphorn Nakhonsawan is a Thai luk thung and pop dance singer.
 Her popular song include Loek Laew Ka, Chob Mai, Nong Non Mai Lab, etc. She is popular in Thai LGBTQ+ community, as well as Katreeya Marasri and Pumpuang Duangjan.

 She was born with a birth name Janphen Khongprakob in 1968 in Nakhon Sawan Province.
 In 1986 she started on stage by join to a member of Pumpuang Duangjan's band as a dancer.
 In 1991, she registed to artist from Boxing Sound.
 Her first two albums is remedy song with Yingyong Yodbuangarm, and she was popular in 1996 by her single Loek Laew Ka.
-In 2024, she collabrated with Milli in a single Hey!
+In 2024, she collaborated with Milli in a single Hey!
 Hey!.

-She finished educated from Bangkokthonburi University.
+She finished educated from Bangkokthonburi University (BA + master).